fachat/upet_fpga/Theory.md

 Unfortunately, the end of the 1 MHz cycle does not always fall onto a high to low transition of the fast CPU clock, as 1 MHz cycle has 13,5 CPU cycles in it.
 Therefore, if chold is detected when the memclk is low (instead of high), 'is_bus_a' is asserted, and this replaces the CPU phi with the invert of 'csetup' for a full memclk cycle, so it has a falling edge on the falling edge of the bus clock.
 On the next memclk low phase this is reverted again.

-#### Write Setup Time
+#### Write Data Hold Time

 The CPU is running at 13.5 MHz, and after finishing a bus transaction (at falling bus 'cphi2') the address (and data) lines are quickly changed.
 This has proven to be too fast for slower bus devices that require some hold time after the falling bus phi2.
-Therefore, if the bus is used, a write happens, the bus clock is shortened by the 'chold' signal.
+Therefore, if the bus is used, and a write happens, then the bus clock is shortened by the 'chold' signal.
 This signals the bus device to take over the data, and keeps the CPU still on hold until the following dotclk cycle.

 ### Slowing the CPU